 - Don’t aerate or heavily rake the lawn after applying pre-emergent.
 Wait for fall.

-To beat weeds at their own game, target them before they even sprout, with a pre-emergent herbicide.
-Timing is critical, so don’t wait until the temperature is in the 60s and you’ve unpacked your sandals.
+To beat weeds at their own game, target them before they even sprout during their growing season, with a pre-emergent application.
+Timing is critical, so don’t wait until the warm season when the temperature is in the 60s and you’ve unpacked your sandals.

-Give your lawn its best chance to soak in enough water, sunlight and nutrients without competing with pesky weeds.
+Give your lawn its best chance to soak in enough water, sunlight and nutrients without competing with a pesky type of weed such as dandelions, annual bluegrass, foxtail, chickweed, bermuda grass, and broadleaf weeds.
 Then it will be healthy, green and barefoot ready.

-Neave Lawn Care offers the best weed control practices in the industry.
+Neave Lawn Care offers the best landscaping weed control practices in the industry.
 Leave the pesky sprouters to us.
-After four decades in the lawn care business, we know exactly when to apply pre-emergent herbicides in the New York and Connecticut area.
+After four decades in the lawn care service business, we know exactly when to apply pre-emergent herbicide applications in the New York and Connecticut area; whether it be late spring, late summer or winter weeds.

 We’re fully licensed, insured and certified for the application of various pesticides and weed control solutions.
 Organic practices are available as well.
 Contact us to schedule a free consultation.
 We’ll perform a thorough lawn analysis at no charge to you, and let you know what the best weed control methods are for you.